Prime Minister Boris Johnson sets out a timeline for retail to reopen in June.

 This guidance explains who will be exempt from new UK border rules introduced due to coronavirus.
 The rules will apply to travellers to the UK from 8 June 2020.

 Some travellers will be exempt from new UK border rules introduced to due to coronavirus.
 This means they may not need to provide their journey or contact details or self-isolate for 14 days after they arrive in the UK.
+Visit Site

 Support for care homes

 The government has announced a new care homes support package backed by a £600 million adult social care infection control fund.
 This has been introduced to tackle the spread of COVID-19 in care homes.
-This guidance provides information on the support package.
+This guide provides information on the support package.

 The government has written to councils and care providers outlining the details of the support package and has provided additional advice and resources to help stop the spread of infection.
+Visit Site

 Monitoring emissions from some environmental permitting activities: RPS C7